erszcz/docsh/README.md

 - [x] Provide a tool to embed docs into a .beam file.

     * [x] EScript for command-line use.
-    * [x] Rebar3 plugin for a post-compile build step.
     * [x] Shell extension for interactive use.

 - [x] ~~Properly format/print out record definitions.~~